Why Are Statins Prescribed In Their Millions When They Cause So Many Side Effects? | Amoils.com

 Statins are drugs which are prescribed by doctors to patients to lower the level of cholesterol in their blood.
 There are different types of statins, but they all work in the same way by reducing the alleged “bad cholesterol” in your body.

 Statins are currently prescribed by doctors to these patients

 - To people who are healthy, but at high risk of developing cardiovascular disease.

 - To people who have already had a heart attack, a stroke or peripheral artery disease.

 - To people who have diabetes.

-According to the British Heart Foundation: “like all medication, statins have potential side effects that are usually mild, easy to recognise, reversible and very rarely dangerous.
+According to the British Heart Foundation: “Like all medication, statins have potential side effects that are usually mild, easy to recognize, reversible and very rarely dangerous.
 Statins are among the safest and the most studied drugs available today.
 You should tell your GP if your symptoms are getting worse or if you develop any new symptoms.”